Wigner crystal: Experimental realisation

-In 2018 a transverse magnetic focusing that combines charge and spin detection was used to directly probe a Wigner crystal and its spin properties in 1D quantum wires with tunable width.
+In 2018, a transverse magnetic focusing that combines charge and spin detection was used to directly probe a Wigner crystal and its spin properties in 1D quantum wires with tunable width.
 It provides direct evidence and a better understanding of the nature of zigzag Wigner crystallization by unveiling both the structural and the spin phase diagrams.

 Direct evidence for the formation of small Wigner crystals was reported in 2019.

+In 2024, physicists managed to directly image a Wigner crystal with a scanning tunneling microscope.

 Wigner crystal materials

 Some layered Van der Waals materials, such as transition metal dichalcogenides have intrinsically large rs values which exceed the 2D theoretical Wigner crystal limit rs=31~38.
 The origin of the large rs is partly due to the suppressed kinetic energy arising from a strong electron phonon interaction which leads to polaronic band narrowing, and partly due to the low carrier density n at low temperatures.
 The charge density wave (CDW) state in such materials, such as 1T-TaS2, with a sparsely filled √13x√13 superlattice and rs=70~100 may be considered to be better described in terms of a Wigner crystal than the more traditional charge density wave.
 This viewpoint is supported both by modelling and systematic scanning tunnelling microscopy measurements.
 Thus, Wigner crystal superlattices in so-called CDW systems may be considered to be the first direct observation of ordered electron states localised by mutual Coulomb interaction.
 An important criterion for is the depth of charge modulation, which depends on the material, and only systems where rs exceeds the theoretical limit can be regarded as Wigner crystals.

-In 2020 a direct image of a Wigner crystal observed by microscopy was obtained in molybdenum diselenide/molybdenum disulfide (WSe2/WS2) moiré heterostructures.
+In 2020, a direct image of a Wigner crystal observed by microscopy was obtained in molybdenum diselenide/molybdenum disulfide (MoSe2/MoS2) moiré heterostructures.

 A 2021 experiment created a Wigner crystal near 0K by confining electrons using a monolayer sheet of molybdenum diselenide.
 The sheet was sandwiched between two graphene electrodes and a voltage was applied.
 The resulting electron spacing was around 20 nanometers, as measured by the stationary appearance of light-agitated excitons.

 Another 2021 experiment reported quantum Wigner crystals where quantum fluctuations dominate over the thermal fluctuation in two coupled layers of molybdenum diselenide without any magnetic field.
 The researchers documented both thermal and quantum melting of the Wigner crystal in this experiment.